NowickiLukasz/job-listing-site-ci-pp4/README.md

 Table of content

-planning
+## Planning
-    Site aims
+### Site aims
 The aim of this site is the create a fictional company in need of employees.

 The site will have a single employer who will be able to add new job listings, edit current ones and delete ones that do not need to be advertised anymore.

 The Employer will be able to keep jobs in draft mode untill they are ready to publish them.

 While the Employer will be able to see the job applications from registered users.
 The user wil be able to view the job listings and select which eveer one they deem most suitable for themselves.

 They will be able to submit a cover letter to a specific job.

-    Scope
+## Scope
 - Must have **USER** functions
     - User can login /logout
     - User can view job listings